 An asset manager is responsible for managing, monitoring and keeping track of the many and varied assets owned by a company.
-In the construction industry these assets will range from office equipment and vehicles to machinery, tools and materials.

 Salaries typically depend on location, employer and level of responsibility.
 Salaries and career options improve with chartered status.

 Qualifications and Training

 While some asset managers achieve this position through industry experience, a career in asset management today will generally require a degree or equivalent in a subject such as Building and Construction, or associated, relevant subjects such as Business Studies, Finance, Statistics or Accounting.